bitwarden/help/_articles/getting-started/create-bitwarden-account.md

 ## Create Account Screen

-Once you've clicked the link, the following screen will appear:
+Once you've clicked the link, the following screen will appear.
+Fill out all fields (*Master Password Hint* is optional) and click **Submit** when you're finished.

 {% image /getting-started/create-account-screen-overlay.png Create Account screen%}

-Fill out all fields (*Master Password Hint* is optional) and click **Submit** when you're finished.

 ## Verify Your Email